gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 Hugh Tyrrell had carried off from the clergy at Armagh; both of which are related in the Topography, Distinct ii. c.
 50.

-## Chapter XXV: Arrival of the patriarch Heraclius in England.
+## Chapter XXV: Arrival of the patriarch Heraclius in England

 While these events were occurring in Ireland, Heraclius, the venerable patriarch of Jerusalem, came to England about the calends (the first) of February, after a long journey from the East to the West.
 He